How do we use your personal information?

 When you consent to it.

-For a more comprehensive list of the ways we may use your personal information and the reasons we rely on to do so please contact firstname.lastname@example.org
+For a more comprehensive list of the ways we may use your personal information and the reasons we do so please contact firstname.lastname@example.org

 What personal information do we collect?